Licht9091/DiegoDollars/notes.md

 # TODO BEFORE FRIDAY

-- Only show paychecks for the current fortnight
-- Set new fornight start date when starting the fortnight
+- Finish new fortnight flow
+  - Switch Fortnight Summary and Goal Assignment
+  - Pass along data between the 3 screens
+  - Backend Stuff
 - Check 'Available This Fortnight' calculation on the home screen
+- Fix Contribute to Goals
-- My budget page state management
+- Test My Budget
-- Fix strings adding instead of numbers on my budget screen
+- Default Income to off in transaction Lists
+- Filter category cards by User.account.periodStart
 - Work through suggestions from Ben's user testing
-- Hide paycheck received and uncategorised expenses buttons when they don't need to be shown

-- Main screen fortnight spending

-  - 114%???
-I think it is counting income
-  - Filter by actual forntight when we have it

-- Create new category API
+- Create new category API + Check Categories

 WON'T DO:

 - Find a better search bar?
 - New Fortnight Total avaliable spending on modal
 - Plug actual data into the fortnight summary (or not)
 - Transaction code speed improvements?
 Maybe thinking indicators?

 DONE:

+- Main screen fortnight spending
+  - 114%???
+I think it is counting income
+  - Filter by actual forntight when we have it
+- Hide paycheck received and uncategorised expenses buttons when they don't need to be shown
+- Fix strings adding instead of numbers on my budget screen
+- My budget page state management
+- Set new fornight start date when starting the fortnight
+- Only show paychecks for the current fortnight
 - Store the start date of the current fortnight somewhere
 - Home screen touchups
   - Pull down refresh?